Faial from Coast to Coast GR01FAI

-Leaving from Horta city, take the Regional Road towards east to Ribeirinha parish.
+Leaving the Horta city, take the Regional Road towards the east to Ribeirinha parish.
 Go down towards the parish centre and continue until you reach the building of the Parish Council.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

-Passing by volcanic cones, craters, caves and grottos, mysterious and characteristic locations of the beautiful Azorean volcanic landscapes, this trail takes us to the age of the island’s formation.
+Passing by volcanic cones, craters, caves and pits, mysterious and characteristic locations of the beautiful Azorean volcanic landscapes, this trail takes us to the age of the island’s formation.

-It begins at Ribeirinha Parish Council, at the east and oldest end of the island.
-This route begins exactly from the place where it was formed the primitive island through the ancient volcano of Ribeirinha of about 800 thousand years old and that originated the volcanic complex of the same name.
-The trial rises to 1000 metres altitude, on ancient paths, crossing through the Caldeira do Faial (caldera).
-It is a crater of a dormant volcano with 2 kilometres in diameter and depth of 400 metres, raised about 410 thousand years ago and whose successive eruptive phases built the central area of Faial, called Vulcão da Caldeira.
+Beginning at Ribeirinha Parish Council, this route starts exactly where the primitive island formed through the ancient volcano of Ribeirinha of about 800 thousand years old, which originated the volcanic complex of the same name.
+The trail rises to 1000 metres altitude, on ancient paths, crossing through the Caldeira do Faial (caldera).
+It is a crater of a dormant volcano with 2 kilometres in diameter and depth of 400 metres, raised about 410 thousand years ago and whose successive eruptive phases built the central area of Faial, called Caldeira Volcano.

-The trail goes through lush landscapes, typical of these islands, to the lunar desert landscape of the Capelinhos Volcano, resulting from the eruption of 1957/58 responsible for the emission of 175 000 000 cubic metres of ash, the last volcano of this cone alignment, and the most recent European volcanic peninsula.
-Ends at the Capelinhos Volcano Interpretation Centre that explains the importance of this volcano and the scientific and social transformations it caused in the 20th century.
+The trail goes through lush landscapes, typical of these islands, to the lunar desert landscape of the Capelinhos Volcano, resulting from the eruption of 1957/58 responsible for the emission of 175 000 000 m3 of ash, the last volcano of this cone alignment, and the most recent European volcanic peninsula.
+It ends at the Capelinhos Volcano Interpretation Centre that explains the importance of this volcano and the scientific and social transformations it caused in the 20th century.